Algae bioreactor: Tubular PBR

-A tubular reactor consists of vertical or horizontal arranged tubes, connected together in a pipe system.
-The algae-suspended fluid can circulate in this tubing.
+A tubular reactor consists of vertically or horizontally arranged tubes, connected together, in which the algae-suspended fluid circulates.
 The tubes are generally made out of transparent plastics or borosilicate glass, and the constant circulation is kept up by a pump at the end of the system.
 The introduction of gas takes place at the end/beginning of the tube system.
-This way of introducing gas causes the problem of carbon dioxide deficiency, high concentration of oxygen at the end of the unit during the circulation, ultimately making the process inefficient.
+This way of introducing gas causes the problem of carbon dioxide deficiency and high concentration of oxygen at the end of the unit during the circulation, ultimately making the process inefficient.
 The growth of microalgae on the walls of the tubes can inhibit the penetration of the light as well.

 Bubble column PBR

-A bubble column photo reactor consists of vertical arranged cylindrical columns made out of transparent material.
+A bubble column photo reactor consists of vertically arranged cylindrical columns made out of transparent material.
 The introduction of gas takes place at the bottom of the column and causes a turbulent stream to enable an optimum gas exchange.
 The bubbling also acts as a natural agitator.
 Light is typically sourced from outside the column, however recent designs introduce lights inside the column to increase light distribution and penetration.